-Children of all ages need boundaries, but teens need them most of all.
-Though it’s tempting, and may seem logical, to give your teen fewer restrictions, this will create more problems further down the line for them and for you.
-Teenagers are still not adults yet, and though it is important to give them more freedoms than you would a younger child, you need to create, discuss, and enforce boundaries with your teenagers.
+Children of all ages need boundaries, but teens may need them most of all.
+Though it’s tempting and may seem logical to give your teen fewer restrictions, this will create more problems further down the line for them and you.
+Teenagers are not adults yet, and though it’s important to provide them with more freedoms than you would a younger child, you need to create, discuss, and enforce boundaries with your teenagers.

-An important part of creating effective boundaries for your teen is to discuss them with your partner before deciding.
-You both need to understand what behaviors will and won’t be acceptable, and present a united front, backing each other in enforcing these boundaries.
-There should be no misunderstandings between the two of you, because this can cause confusion or make room for manipulation.
-When you both have a good handle on the limits you want to put in place, discuss them with your teen.
-Be clear about what will be expected of them, the reasoning behind the demarcation, and the consequences of their actions should they defy you.
-Though they might not agree or be happy with you, creating the dialogue should help you enforce your boundaries.
-Because teens are in that awkward stage between child and adult, involving them in discussions about the rules of the house will make them feel more in control, or at least aware of what’s going on.
+Once you both have a good handle on the limits you intend to put in place, discuss them with your teen.
+Be clear about what will be expected of them, the reasoning behind the boundary, and the consequences of their actions should they defy you.
+Though your child may not agree or be happy with you, creating the dialogue should help you to enforce your boundaries.
+Because teens are in that awkward stage between childhood and adulthood, involving them in discussions about the rules of the house will make them feel more in control, or at least aware of what’s going on.

-Once you have your rules in place, it’s necessary to enforce them.
+When you have established rules, it’s necessary to enforce them.
 Consistency and reliability are as important to teenagers as the boundaries themselves.
-With so much changing around them, you need to remain steadfast and dependable so your teen knows you are serious about the rules.
+With so much changing around them, you need to remain steadfast and dependable, so your teen knows you are serious about the rules.

 Teens require just as close parenting as any younger child.
 They’re at risk because they’re between childhood and adulthood.
 Though they might not want to admit it, they’re still children and need you to parent them.